BAFF media appearances Jan 2008-Dec 2010. For current page click here: BAFF in the news

 18 - BAFF Chairman was interviewed on BBC News Channel about the award of the George Cross to RLC Ammunition Technical Officers SSgt Kim Hughes and the late SSgt Olav Schmid.

 06 - BAFF's Adrian Weale was interviewed on BBC Radio Wales about the ongoing defence budget controversy.

 07-10 Multiple interviews.
-Changes to Armed Forces Compensation scheme, BAFF quoted in News of the World and Telegraph, Interviewed on BBC Radio Scotland, BBC Radio Wales and BBC News Channel.
+Changes to Armed Forces Compensation scheme, BAFF quoted in News of the World and Telegraph, Interviewed on BBC Radio Scotland and BBC Radio Wales.

 12 - '5000 soldiers unfit for front line duties' - radio interview.